markNZed/processism-react-three/storyboard.md

 ### 9.7.3.
 Narration
 Our exploration of processism brings us to a profound insight: the understanding of the self not as a fixed essence but as a complex, emergent process.

 The idea of the 'authentic self' is a powerful and pervasive concept in Western culture.
-It suggests that within each of us lies a core, unchanging identity — something pure and true that defines who we really are.
+It suggests that within each of us lies a core, unchanging essence — something true that defines who we really are.
 This concept can be comforting, offering a sense of stability and purpose.
 We can have experiences that are deeply aligned with our conception of an 'authentic self.'

 However, processism invites us to question this notion.
 If the self is a process, constantly shaped and reshaped by our interactions, experiences, and relationships, then the 'authentic self' is not a fixed entity waiting to be discovered.
 Instead, it is something that emerges and evolves over time, influenced by the contexts we inhabit.